vsong3925/tableau-challenge/CITI Bike Users Analysis/README - Instruction.md

 * Today, what are the bottom 10 stations in the city for starting a journey?
 (Based on data, why?)

-* Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)

 * Today, what is the gender breakdown of active participants (Male v.
 Female)?

 * How effective has gender outreach been in increasing female ridership over the timespan?